 The Clinical Translational Sciences (CTS) graduate program is designed to provide a strong foundation in clinical translational sciences for post-baccalaureate or post-graduate students with either a clinical or basic science background.
-Students may earn either a Master of Science (M.S.), or Doctor of Philosophy (Ph.D.) degree in CTS from the University of Arizona (UA).
+Students may earn either a Master of Science (M.S.), or Doctor of Philosophy (Ph.D.) degree in CTS from the University of Arizona.
+While the CTS program is housed in the College of Medicine - Tucson, students may earn the M.S. degree either at the University's main Tucson campus or at the Phoenix biomedical campus.

 The mission of the Master’s program is to provide an avenue for the student to gain more experience in and exposure to the diverse areas of the clinical translational sciences and to offer a mechanism for the student to obtain in-depth knowledge in a specific area of medical research.
 To this end, students will participate in a specific laboratory or clinical research project in the laboratory/clinic of a CTS faculty member.